sitewaerts/android-document-viewer/README.md

 **This project is currently under development and not yet ready to use.**

-The App is available at Google play: https://play.google.com/store/apps/details?id=de.sitewaerts.cleverdox.viewer
+The App is available at [Google play](https://play.google.com/store/apps/details?id=de.sitewaerts.cleverdox.viewer).

 ## Requirements ##